SYSK’s Fall True Crime Playlist: Who Committed the 1912 Villisca Ax Murders?

 And the evidence there was there were some hay bales in the barn that had depressions as if someone had been laying on them.

 And if you'd laid down in one of them, there was a peephole right there in the barn where you could see the house.
+This is all pretty flimsy.

-that's noteworthy because although they don't say in the official court record directly
+noteworthy because although they don't say in the official court record directly

-that she may have been sexually assaulted or that some sort of sex crime had been committed against her,
+that she may have been sexually assaulted or that some sort of sex crime had been committed against her.

-supposedly she had been found with her nightclothes hiked up over her waist, like above her waist.
+Supposedly, she had been found with her nightclothes hiked up over her waist, like above her waist.

 Her undergarments had been taken off and stuffed under the bed.